resources index

 A study of the alzapúa technique

-Alzapúa is a technique that uses upstrokes and downstrokes, generally in triplets or sixteenths, contrasting a melody on lower-pitched strings with rhythmic counterpoint on higher-pitched strings.
-Although the word alzapúa refers to today's thumb-only approach, it seems very likely that it is a 20th-century development of an earlier technique involving thumb-index-thumb triplets.
-The alzapúa technique is frequently used in the por medio position of A and B flat, as seen in the following examples of soleá and bulería from the art of Ramón Montoya, El Hijo de Salvador, Miguel Borrull, Niño Ricardo, Melchor de Marchena, Diego del Gastor, Sabicas, Juan Carmona, Manuel Morao, Paco de Antequera, Manuel Parrilla and Paco de Lucía.
+Alzapúa is a technique consisting of thumbed upstrokes and downstrokes, generally in triplets or sixteenths, that form a melody on the bass strings with rhythmic counterpoint on the trebles.
+It seems very likely that it is a 20th-century development of an older technique involving the thumb and index finger.
+Both forms are present in the following examples of soleá and bulería from the art of Ramón Montoya, El Hijo de Salvador, Miguel Borrull, Niño Ricardo, Melchor de Marchena, Diego de El Gastor, Sabicas, Juan Carmona, Manuel Morao, Paco de Antequera, Manuel Parrilla and Paco de Lucía.

 Thumb and index (p-i-p)

-Ramón Montoya (1879-1949), sample 1.
+Ramón Montoya (1879–1949), example 1.
 As early as 1913, Ramón Montoya was playing ideas like the one seen below, recorded with Antonio Chacón ("Solamente con mirarte").
 Capo at the fifth fret.
-The idea is heard at 1:25.

 (click here to listen)